pesalerno/PUMAgenomics/README.md

 Now we can run populations again using the whitelist of loci and the updated popmap file for loci and individuals to retain based on the plink filters.

 	populations -b 1 -P ./ -M ./popmap.txt  -p 1 -r 0.5 -W Pr-whitelist --write_random_snp --structure --plink --vcf --genepop --fstats --phylip

+	##eliminate the --vcf output flag if you want to save computational time! can take hours to write....

 Basic ***adegenet*** and population stats analyses for the best filtering schemes